-- a.
-The reason for selecting the sealed bid method (Method of Procurement Form). - b.
-The estimate of the potential purchase price. - c.
-A copy of the Public Notice. - d.
-A copy of the IFB. - e.
-Copies of all bids received. - f.
-Determination of the responsibility of the bidder. - g.
-Why the bidder was selected (FRWDB/FAWIC agenda item and minutes). - h.
-Copy of the award document (FRWDB/FAWIC agenda item and minutes). - i.
-Method of Procurement form (Exhibit A). - j.
-Cost and Price Analysis form (Exhibit B).
+- The reason for selecting the sealed bid method (Method of Procurement Form). - The estimate of the potential purchase price. - A copy of the Public Notice. - A copy of the IFB. - Copies of all the bids received. - Determination of the responsibility of the bidder. - Why the bidder was selected (FRWDB/FAWIC agenda item and minutes). - Copy of the award document (FRWDB/FAWIC agenda item and minutes). - Method of Procurement form (Exhibit A). - Cost and Price Analysis form (Exhibit B).

-2. Requests for Proposals (RFPs)
+Requests for Proposals: